Radiergummi/wander/README.md

 $response = $client->request($request);
 ```

-### Using a custom driver
-Drivers are what actually handles dispatching requests and processing responses.
-They have one, simple responsibility: Transform a request instance into a
-response instance.
-By default, Wander uses a PHP stream driver.

 ### Exception handling
 Wander follows an exception hierarchy that represents different classes of errors.
 In contrary to PSR-18 clients, I firmly believe response status codes from the 400 or 500 range _should_ throw an exception, because you end up checking for